mdo/config/README.md

 ### 1. Prep OS X

-- Download and install latest version of Xcode from the Mac App Store
+- Download and install latest version of Xcode from the Mac App Store.
-- Download and install Xcode command line tools from <https://developer.apple.com/downloads/>.
+- Download and install Xcode Command Line Tools from <https://developer.apple.com/downloads/>.

 ### 2. Download dependencies